Bayesian conjugacy in probit, tobit, multinomial probit and extensions: A review and new results: Conjugacy via unified skew-normals

-Theorem~\ref{teo1} crucially encompasses all available conjugacy results for \textsc{sun} distributions under specific models within the broader family analyzed, while extending such findings to other key formulations.
-For example, setting $\bar{p}=p$, $\bar{n}_1=0$, $\bar{n}_0=n$, $\bar{\by}_0={\bf 0}$, $\bar{\bX}_0=\mbox{diag}(2\by{-}{\bf 1}_n)\bX$ and $\bar{\bSigma}_0=\bI_n$ as in model \eqref{eq5}, and substituting these quantities within the expressions in Theorem~\ref{teo1}, would yield a $ \textsc{sun}_{p, \bar{n}+n}(\bxi_{\pst},\bOmega_{\pst},\bDelta_{\pst},\bgamma_{\pst},\bGamma_{\pst})$ posterior with parameters as in Corollary 4 by \citet{durante_2019}.
+Theorem~\ref{teo1} encompasses all available conjugacy results for SUN distributions under specific models within the broader family analyzed, while extending such findings to other key formulations.
+For example, setting $\bar{p}=p$, $\bar{n}_1=0$, $\bar{n}_0=n$, $\bar{\by}_0={\bf 0}$, $\bar{\bX}_0=\mbox{diag}(2\by-{\bf 1}_n)\bX$ and $\bar{\bSigma}_0=\bI_n$ as in \eqref{eq5}, and substituting these quantities within the expressions in Theorem~\ref{teo1}, would yield a $ \mbox{SUN}_{p, \bar{n}+n}(\bxi_{\pst},\bOmega_{\pst},\bDelta_{\pst},\bgamma_{\pst},\bGamma_{\pst})$ posterior with parameters as in Corollary 4 by \citet{durante_2019}.
 Theorem 1 in \citet{durante_2019} is instead recovered under the additional constraint $\bar{n}=0$, which implies a Gaussian prior.
 Note that when $\bar{n}_1=0$ the associated quantities $\bar{\by}_1$, $\bar{\bX}_1$ and $\bar{\bSigma}_1$ are not defined and simply need to be removed from the formulas in Theorem~\ref{teo1}.
-The same reasoning holds for $\bar{\by}_0$, $\bar{\bX}_0$ and $\bar{\bSigma}_0$ when $\bar{n}_0=0$, and for $\bDelta$, $\bgamma$ and $\bOmega$ if $\bar{n}=0$.
-For instance, setting $\bar{n}_0=0$ in Theorem~\ref{teo1} yields directly to Lemma~\ref{lem1}.
-Similarly, the \textsc{sun} conjugacy results for multinomial probit \citep{fasano2020}, dynamic multivariate probit \citep{fasano2021closed}, Gaussian processes \citep{cao2020scalable}, and skewed Gaussian processes under linear models, affine probit and combinations of these two formulations \citep{benavoli2020skew,benavoli2021unified} can be readily obtained from Theorem~\ref{teo1} under the settings in Sections~\ref{sec_2.1}--\ref{sec_2.4} for the quantities defining the likelihood in \eqref{eq1}.
-Besides encompassing already available findings, Theorem~\ref{teo1} provides novel conjugacy results also in previously--unexplored settings, such as in tobit regression and in models relying on skew latent utilities.
+The same reasoning holds for $\bar{\by}_0$, $\bar{\bX}_0$ and $\bar{\bSigma}_0$ when $\bar{n}_0=0$, and for $\bDelta$, $\bgamma$ and $\bGamma$ if $\bar{n}=0$.
+For instance, setting $\bar{n}_0=0$ in Theorem~\ref{teo1} leads to Lemma~\ref{lem1}.
+Similarly, the SUN conjugacy results for multinomial probit \citep{fasano2020}, dynamic multivariate probit \citep{fasano2021closed}, Gaussian processes \citep{cao2020scalable}, and skewed Gaussian processes under linear models, affine probit and combinations of these two formulations \citep{benavoli2020skew,benavoli2021unified} can be readily obtained from Theorem~\ref{teo1} under the settings in Sections~\ref{sec_2.1}--\ref{sec_2.4} for the quantities defining the likelihood in \eqref{eq1}.
+Interestingly, also results outside of the regression context, such as those proved by \citet{canale_2016} for multivariate skew-normal likelihoods with Gaussian or skew-normal priors on the shape parameter, can be recasted within Theorem~\ref{teo1}.
+Besides encompassing already available findings, Theorem~\ref{teo1} provides novel conjugacy results also in previously-unexplored settings, such as in tobit regression and in models relying on skewed utilities.